vesellov/bitdust.docs.old/crypto_contracts.md

 Instead of dealing with every single contract BitDust software will calculate total amount of resources consumed by given customer during some period of time and charge him only one time.
 Same method can be used to calculate amount of donated storage provided by given supplier and find how much he earned during given period.

-As described above, every contract have a fixed "price" - this coefficient ...
+As described above, every contract have a fixed "price" - this coefficient allows you to "personalize" your service when you donating storage to the network.
+You can configure this option in program settings and so every next contract you starting will use that value.
+Currently started contracts still be calculated based on the value you set in the past.

 Total cost of any single contract can be calculated with such simple expression:

-    value = amount * duration * price  ( in Megabytes * Seconds )
+    value = amount * duration * price

 Now we can look at how this value can be used to calculate service costs in real currency.
-For example let's take euros as current local currency.
-Also need to set a price for the storage: let's assume someone agreed to pay 10 euros for 10Gb storage space per one month, for example.
+For example let's take euros as current local currency, and so need to set a price for the storage.
+Let's assume consumer agreed to pay 10 euros for 10Gb storage space per one month.
+In that case he will need to find suppliers who agreed to donate storage

+and he found 7 remote suppliers who also agreed to provide reliable storage service for that price.
+Say consumer did requested 35Gb total from the network - so we have a 7 contracts started at one moment, each for (30Gb * 2) / 7 = 10Gb.
+Let's imagine all those contracts has total duration of one month finally and was finished correctly.

+The expression above applied for every such finished contract will give us roughly:

+    value = 10Gb * (30 days * 24 hour * 60 seconds) * price